February 4, 2015

 In addition, CB Insights highlighted five cannabis startups that have raised funding in the last year (2014).
 They range all the way from medical marijuana distributors all the way to care technologies for the industry.

 So, what does all of this say?
 It’s quite simple, really: cannabis is booming.
 I’ve said it once and I’ll most likely say it a thousand more times, but now, not later, is the time to throw yourself in with this lot.
-If you’re interested in reading about some of the startups not highlighted on the CB Insights post make sure to check out all my coverage of the industry here.

 Did you like this article?